 - Utility providers.

-Information contained in credit reports is often categorized into groups, including:
+Information contained in credit reports is often categorized into the following groups:

 - Public records – This includes information that is available to the public via the court system, namely bankruptcies and debts that have been sent into collections.